apache/paimon/docs/content/concepts/primary-key-table.md

 Consider a consumer which calculates the sum on some grouping keys (might not be equal to the primary keys).
 If the consumer only sees a new value `5`, it cannot determine what values should be added to the summing result.
 For example, if the old value is `4`, it should add `1` to the result.
 But if the old value is `6`, it should in turn subtract `1` from the result.
 Old values are important for these types of consumers.

 To conclude, `none` changelog producers are best suited for consumers such as a database system.
 Flink also has a built-in "normalize" operator which persists the values of each key in states.
 As one can easily tell, this operator will be very costly and should be avoided.
+(You can force removing "normalize" operator via `'scan.remove-normalize'`.)

 {{< img src="/img/changelog-producer-none.png">}}